-1 Purpose
+1.0 Purpose

-- 1.1 This policy is designed to foster a school ethos that promotes high quality teaching and learning in an environment of respect and collaboration.
-The implementation of this policy supports the fair and transparent treatment of all pupils. - 1.2 This policy applies to all pupils including those in the Early Years.
+1.1 This policy is designed to foster a school ethos that promotes high quality teaching and learning in an environment of respect and collaboration.
+The implementation of this policy supports the fair and transparent treatment of all.

-2 Background
+2.0 Background

-- 2.1 We are required to ensure the safety and well-being of all our pupils and staff and take great pride in the behaviour and conduct of all our pupils.
-We provide a safe and affirming place for children where they can develop a sense of belonging and feel able to trust and talk openly with adults about their problems. - 2.2 In keeping with The Education Independent School Standards Regulations 2014 (as amended), our policy outlines our code of conduct for pupils, as well as the use of sanctions and rewards to ensure our high standards are maintained.
+- 2.1 We are required to ensure the safety and well-being of all our children and staff, and take great pride in the behaviour and conduct of all our pupils.
+We provide a safe and affirming place for children where they can develop a sense of belonging and feel able to trust and talk openly with adults about their problems. - 2.2 In keeping with The Education (Independent School Standards) (England) Regulations 2014 our policy outlines our code of conduct for children and young people, as well as the use of sanctions and rewards to ensure our high standards are maintained.
 We have a duty to ensure arrangements are made to safeguard and promote the welfare of children. - 2.3 The Headteacher is responsible for developing this policy within the framework set by Cognita as proprietor.
 Teachers have the power to discipline pupils for misbehaviour which occurs in school and, in some circumstances, outside of school.
 This means that the Headteacher decides and sets the standard of behaviour expected of all pupils in our school.
-This includes how the standards will be achieved, the school rules, any sanctions for breaking the rules, and rewards for good behaviour.
-The measures in our policy aim to promote good behaviour, self-discipline and respect, and ensure that pupils complete assigned work and regulate conduct. - 2.4 This policy also refers to our approach towards managing any bullying behaviour and our school strategies to prevent all forms of bullying.
-To this end, we also hold an Anti-Bullying Policy, which is available on our website. - 2.5 This policy takes into account the need to safeguard and promote the welfare of pupils, as outlined in our Safeguarding and Child Protection Policy, our general duty to eliminate discrimination under the Equality Act 2010, as well as our support for pupils with special educational needs and/or disability. - 2.6 If any pupil's behaviour is considered by the Headteacher to be criminal or to pose a serious threat to a member of the public, then it will always be reported to the relevant police authority.
+This includes how the standards will be achieved, the school rules, any disciplinary penalties for breaking the rules, and rewards for good behaviour.
+The measures in our policy aim to promote good behaviour, self-discipline and respect, and ensure that pupils complete assigned work and regulate conduct. - 2.4 Our Behaviour Policy also refers to our approach towards managing any bullying behaviour and our school strategies to prevent all forms of bullying.
+To this end, we also hold an Anti-Bullying Policy, which is available on our website. - 2.5 Our school policy takes into account the need to safeguard and promote the welfare of pupils, as outlined in our Safeguarding Policy, our general duty to eliminate discrimination under the Equality Act 2010, as well as our support for pupils with special educational needs and/or disability. - 2.6 If any pupil's behaviour is considered by the Headteacher to be criminal or to pose a serious threat to a member of the public, then it will always be reported to the relevant police authority.
 If any misbehaviour is considered to be linked to any child suffering, or being likely to suffer, significant harm, then our Safeguarding and Child Protection Policy and Procedures will be rigorously followed and action will be taken in accordance with the relevant local safeguarding children's board referral procedures.
-If any child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately. - 2.7 We publish our policy for parents, pupils and staff.
+If any child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately (Keeping Children Safe in Education 2016). - 2.7 We publish our policy for parents, pupils and staff.
 It can be found on our website.
-We review this policy at least annually.
+We review this at least annually.
 This policy is referred to in our parent contracts accordingly. - 2.8 We support children at times when difficult events happen in their lives, such as domestic violence, bullying, accidents, transition, loss of friendships, divorce and separation, loss and bereavement.
 This helps to build coping strategies and build resilience, which helps to prevent mental health problems from occurring later in life.

-3 Applicability
+3.0 Applicability